 Try to get there when its gates first open, to escape the crowds that gather at midday.
 By then, the magic will have faded a little.

-The early morning light also has a dramatic effect on the entire place.
+The early morning light also has a dramatic effect on the atmosphere.
 You might linger awhile in the quiet, empty houses, imagining their past inhabitants, whose portraits still linger on walls and in stone mosaics.

 From Pompeii, we continued along the Bay of Naples.
 Our next stop was the Archaeological Museum of Naples, following the buried city’s treasures.

 Things to know before you go to Pompeii:

 - Wear good walking shoes.
 Luckily, I’d picked up a super comfy pair of Flexx sandals in Rome the day before.

 - There is one cafeteria onsite, but you can save by bringing bottled water on your walk.

 - Go early.
 In Summer, the sun is very hot already by 10am.